ahwayakchih/openshift-nodebb/README.markdown

 rhc app restart nodebb
 ```

+### 5. Configure DNS

+Last thing to do is to configure DNS for your domain name to point to your OpenShift domain name.
+You can read more about that at https://developers.openshift.com/en/managing-domains-ssl.html#_step_2_configure_your_dns_host_records.
+Please note that some DNS changes may take up to 24 hours before propagating, so if your NodeBB site is not accessible through custom domain name, it may just be that you have to wait a bit before it starts working.

-If later you decide to change domain name, simply repeat steps 1 to 4.
+If later you decide to change the domain name, simply repeat steps 1 to 5.

 ## Troubleshooting